mohoaz1348-rgb/qwerty13/README.md

 Overall bigrams rating of Qwerty13 is pretty high - it stands even higher then Graphite (but Graphite has slightly better trigrams stats).

-So, Qwerty13 has more similarity with Qwerty then Colemak, Middlemak-NH and has stats on the same level with the best modern layouts.
+So, Qwerty13 has more similarity with Qwerty than Colemak, Middlemak-NH and has stats on the same level with the best modern layouts.